-This world is full of myths.
-If you ask Google, ‘What is a myth?’, It would define it as a widely held but false belief or idea.
-Very True.
 Myths are everywhere.
 And they are contagious.
-If one person believes in it and passes on to others, the other people fall in line quickly without even thinking.
+If one person believes in it and passes on to others, the other people fall in line quickly without even thinking about it.
 And smartphone myths are highly contagious.
-Since the smartphone is the king of the digital world, it’s obvious that it carries myths which needs to debunked immediately.
+Since the smartphone is the king of the digital world, it’s obvious that it carries myths which need to debunked immediately.

 Let me tell you; there are a lot, a lot of myths about smartphones.
-Myths that are propagated like they are facts.
+Myths that are propagated as if they are facts.
 And most of them are propagated by smartphone makers and app developers so that consumers like you and me fall for it and buy their products.

-Below I’ve listed some of the most common smartphone myths which you should stop believing in right from the moment you have completed reading it.
+Below I’ve listed some of the most common smartphone myths which you should stop believing in right from the moment you have finished reading tthis article.

 Here’s an infographic: